josephspurrier/csrfbanana/README.md

 // Set the token length (default is 32) csrfbanana.TokenLength = 32

+// Set the max number of tokens stored per session (default is 20) csrfbanana.MaxTokens = 20

 // Set the token name used in the forms and session (default is token) csrfbanana.TokenName = "token"